dionno/apidocs/source/includes/_currencies.md

 Get information about currencies.

-Using the API you can do the following with currency data.
+Using the API allows you to do the following with currency data.

 | Attribute     | Type       | Description                       |
 |---------------|------------|-----------------------------------|